avierstr/amplicon_sorter/README.md

 ### Options:

-`-i, --input`: Input **file** in fastq or fasta format.
-Also a **folder** can be given as input and will be scanned for .fasta or .fastq files to process.
-Make sure the input file(s) is (are) named as .fasta or .fastq because it replaces the extension in parts of the script.
+`-i, --input`: Input **file** in fastq, fasta or compressed .gz format (auto detect the format).
+Also a **folder** can be given as input and will be scanned for .fasta, .fastq or .gz files to process.
+Make sure the input file(s) is (are) named as *.fasta, *.fastq, *.fasta.gz or *.fastq.gz because it replaces the extension in parts of the script.

 `-o, --outputfolder`: Save the results in the specified outputfolder.
 Default = same folder as the inputfile in a subfolder with the name of the input file.

+`-c, --compressed`: Save the output files in compressed *.gz format.  (a few files (consensus file, result file and .csv file will not be compressed)

 `-min, --minlength`: Minimum readlenght to process.
 Default=300